ppod_citn-728x90

 Dollar General sure seems to be changing its tune when it comes to coupons these days.
 For years, some shoppers, manufacturers and even Dollar General employees have accused the retailer of, at best, having a relaxed attitude about coupon use, and at worst, aiding and abetting coupon fraud.
 But lately, it’s been cracking down – and now, Dollar General has updated its coupon policy for the first time in more than three years, adding some new restrictions that appear to be aimed squarely at extreme couponers.

 A revised coupon policy has quietly appeared on Dollar General’s website, replacing the one last updated in December 2014.
 One of the biggest changes limits shoppers to a maximum of “5 identical coupons per household per day”.
-This is line with limits that many other retailers and coupon issuers are imposing, in an effort to prevent shelf-clearing.
+This is in line with limits that many other retailers and coupon issuers are imposing, in an effort to prevent shelf-clearing.

 The policy also forbids shoppers from trying to get around the rules by checking out multiple times.
 “Transactions cannot be broken up to avoid coupon stacking restrictions,” the policy reads.
 A couple of other noteworthy additions state that stores will not accept screenshots or pictures of coupons, and that shoppers are not allowed to have more than one Dollar General digital coupon account.